hermezHK/holbertonschool-shell-scripting/basics/README.md

 [5-listfilesdigitonly](./5-listfilesdigitonly) - Display current directory contents.
 Long format
 with user and group IDs displayed numerically
-And hidden files (starting with .)
+And hidden files (starting with.)

+[6-firstdirectory](./6-firstdirectory) - Create a script that creates a directory named holberton in the /tmp/ directory.